Filipino Institute logo

 Does this program guarantee academic outcomes or future enrollment?

-No school or program can guarantee outcomes.
+No. No school or program can guarantee outcomes.
 Academic progress depends on student participation, family support, and consistent attendance.

 How do parents know if this program is right for their child?